ctrenfro/ecommerce_sanity/README.md

 # Ecommerce site using Sanity

 This is my first project working on an ecommerce site.
-It is built with sanity fro ecommerce and Stripe as a payment processor.
-This was an oppurtunity to learn how to build an ecommerce site for the first time and Sanity explore the benefits of using Sanity as an ecommerce platform.
+It is built with sanity for ecommerce and Stripe as a payment processor.
+This was an oppurtunity to learn how to build an ecommerce site and use Nextjs for the first time.

 ## Authors